jstnczr/plastic-enzyme-sequence-analysis/README.md

 breaking down plastics like PET.
 This project was directly inspired by Dadzie (2022), an MSc thesis proposal from the University of Waterloo on engineering *Pseudomonas putida* KT2440 to convert plastic waste into PHA, a biodegradable bioplastic.
-The thesis worked with four plastic-degrading genes — I wanted to understand those same enzymes computationally: how related are they, and what do they share at the sequence level?
+The thesis worked with four plastic-degrading genes and I wanted to understand those same enzymes computationally: how related are they, and what do they share at the sequence level?